What is unique about the city?

 What are the key factors?

 A left coalition and strong civil society: Berlin is both Germany’s capital and largest city, with a liberal political culture and strong civil society.
-Its status as a city-state, governed by a left-leaning coalition of Social Democrats (SPD), Greens (Grüne), and Left (Linke) makes it a place where progressive reception policy approaches can be tested.
+Its status as a city-state, governed by a left-leaning coalition of Social Democrats (SPD), Greens (Grüne), and Left (Linke) made it a place where progressive reception policy approaches can be tested.
+However, this government was replaced in April 2023 by a coalition between the CDU (Conservatives) and the SPD (Social Democrats), from whom a less progressive migration policy is expected.

 Political activities and advocacy beyond the city level